chd-vicis/seng637-a4/seng637-a4-team_number.md

   ```
   return this.upper - this.lower;
   ```
   This mutation was an arithmetic operator replacement since it replaced the "-" with "+", adding the two variables instead of subtracting them, affecting the returned value.
 This mutant managed to be killed by some of the test cases.
 For example, one test case that killed this mutant was testGetLengthValidRange(), fed in a range with the lower bound being -1 and the upper bound being 1 and expected this function getLength() to return 2 (1 - (-1) = 2).
-Therefore, since this mutant was introduced the result ended up being 0 (1 + (-1) = 0) and thus resulted in this test case failing, which means the mutant was killed.
+Therefore, since this mutant was introduced the result ended up being 0 (1 + (-1) = 0) and thus resulted in this test case failing, which means the mutant was killed.<br>

 2. Mutation #2 (on line #123, mutation #1)<br>
   Mutation applied by Pitest tool - Incremented (a++) double field upper on method Range.getLength().
 This mutant was applied on the following line:
   ```